eloratkl/TriviaMania/README.md

 In the future, I plan to expand and improve Trivia Mania with the following features:

+#### User Authentication and Profiles
+- Secure user authentication using bcrypt for password hashing.

+#### QR Code Game Activation
+- Implement QR code scanning to start quiz sessions.
-- User authentication and profiles
+- Convenient and efficient game activation for users.
+- Seamless transition into quizzes using QR codes.

-- Enhanced leaderboards
+#### Enhanced Leaderboards
-- More quiz customization options
+- Leaderboards for competitive quiz scores.
+- Showcasing top performers and their achievements.
+- Compete with friends and global players.

-- Additional game modes
+#### Additional Game modes

 ## Contact